 Although the Board can set special meetings to conduct its business, its regular meeting is the first Thursday of each month beginning at 5:30 p.m.
-The Board conducts its meetings at the Town Council Chambers located at 1500 Blowing Rock Road, Boone, North Carolina.
+The Board normally conducts its meetings at the Town Council Chambers located at 1500 Blowing Rock Road, Boone, North Carolina.
+Under certain circumstances (such as states of emergency) and as authorized under state law and by the Town Council, the Board may conduct hearings remotely.